On the history of origins of the Bayreuth Festival

 Richard Wagner at the laying of the foundation stone, 22 May 1872

 It took four years for the building to be finished.
-What seems breathtakingly fast today was almost a disaster for Wagner’s blueprints.
-In many cases, the building threatened to fail, craftsmen could no longer be paid, the interest of potential Festival goers fell short of expectations.
+What seems breathtakingly fast today was almost a disaster for Wagner’s festival plans.
+In many cases, the building threatened to fail, craftsmen could no longer be paid, the interest of potential Festival visitors fell short of expectations.
 Ludwig II, for a long time, left money requests from his revered composer unanswered until, in 1874, he granted a loan (according to today’s scale, about 1.7 million euros, which was completely repaid by the Wagner family by 1906).
-In November 1874, the composition of the “Ring of the Nibelungen” was completed with the “Götterdämmerung” (Twilight of the Gods), and in the following summer, the rehearsals began for the first complete performance cycle.
+In November 1874, the composition of the “Ring des Nibelungen” was completed with the “Götterdämmerung” (Twilight of the Gods), and in the following summer, the rehearsals began for the first complete performance cycle.

 13.8.1876: Completed the eternal work

-Richard Wagner in retrospect on the first Festival
+Richard Wagner in retrospective on the first Festival

-Success looks different: the first Festivals (with three cycles) ended in financial disaster (approx. 1.1 million euros deficit); the Festival Hall was empty for six years after that.
-However, Richard Wagner did not resign artistically, but he also negotiated a financing contract with Munich: Bayreuth received an interest-free loan of approx. 750,000 euros based on today’s prices, which was repaid from royalties of the Munich Wagner performances.
-For Bayreuth, he announced the performance of all the main works (Cosima Wagner, 1886).
-“Parsifal” was premiered on 26 July 1882; Bayreuth Festival.
+Success looks different: the first Festivals (with three cycles) ended in a financial disaster (approx. 1.1 million euros deficit); the Festival Hall was empty for six years after that.
+However, Richard Wagner did not resign artistically, and he also negotiated a financing contract with Munich: Bayreuth received an interest-free loan of approx. 750,000 euros based on today’s prices, which was repaid from royalties of the Munich Wagner performances.
+For Bayreuth, he announced the performance of all the main works – which was later enforced by Cosima Wagner after 1886.
+“Parsifal” was premiered on 26 July 1882.
 Six months later, Richard Wagner died in Venice.
-His grave is in the garden of the house “Wahnfried”.
+His grave lies in the garden of the house “Wahnfried”.